openservicemesh/osm/docs/CERTIFICATES.md

 When running OSM on your local workstation, use the following CLI parameters:
 ```
---certmanager="vault"
+--cert-manager="vault"
---vaultHost="localhost"  # or the host where Vault is installed
+--vault-host="localhost"  # or the host where Vault is installed
---vaultProtocol="http"
+--vault-protocol="http"
---vaultToken="xyz"
+--vault-token="xyz"
---vaultRole="open-service-mesh'
+--vault-role="open-service-mesh'
---serviceCertValidityMinutes=60
+--service-cert-validity-minutes=60
 ```

 ### How OSM Integrates with Vault

 When the OSM control plane starts, a new certificate issuer is instantiated.
-The kind of cert issuer is determined by the `--certmanager` CLI parameter.
+The kind of cert issuer is determined by the `--cert-manager` CLI parameter.
 When this is set to `vault` OSM uses a Vault cert issuer.
 This is a Hasticorp Vault client, which satisfies the `certificate.Manager` interface.
 It provides the following methods: